ArtCC/libdc-swift/BLETest/fyi.md

 - Improve partial parsing: e.g., read only the last 5 dives or only from a certain date.
 - Investigate BLE timeouts for large log sets (increase timeouts or parse in smaller chunks).
 - Possibly track per-dive packet progress so you can show a progress bar or spinner for “Downloading 7 of 50 dives.”

+## Future Works Based on libdivecomputer Manual

+1. Event Callbacks
+   - The manual recommends using device_set_events() for devinfo, progress, clock synchronization, etc. You may want to implement it for richer device interaction or to display device_name/serial info directly from the library.

+2. Fingerprint Storage
+   - Consider storing the fingerprint of the most recent dive (from the DEVICE_EVENT_DEVINFO event or the last enumerated dive).
+On the next connection, call device_set_fingerprint() to skip old dives and speed up downloads.

+3. Cancellation Support
+   - If you want a “Cancel” button for long enumerations, consider using device_set_cancel().
+This might be helpful if you need to abort an in-progress download more gracefully.

+4. Memory Dumps
+   - If you need deeper debugging or raw data, implement device_dump() with a buffer to retrieve the entire memory image.
+This is not typically necessary in production but can be useful for diagnostics.

+5. Multi-Device Handling
+   - Currently, the code is oriented around a single connected device.
+If you plan to support multiple devices simultaneously (via multiple device_data_t instances), ensure synchronization and unique fingerprint storage per device.

+6. Enhanced Progress
+   - The code currently shows dive-by-dive progress.
+If you handle DEVICE_EVENT_PROGRESS via device_set_events(), you can display more granular progress from the library if it’s supported by the chosen backend.

+# Event Handling Implementation

+- Device Events:
+  - Uses dc_device_set_events() to receive device updates
+  - Handles DC_EVENT_DEVINFO for device information
+  - Handles DC_EVENT_PROGRESS for download progress
+  - Handles DC_EVENT_CLOCK for device time

+- Event Data:
+  - Device info (model, firmware, serial) shown in UI
+  - Progress updates during dive enumeration
+  - Clock synchronization data available
+  - All event data stored in device_data_t structure

+- UI Integration:
+  - Shows device model/firmware/serial on connection
+  - Displays accurate progress during downloads
+  - Updates progress bar based on device events